Meet Our Team

 Stephanie is a licensed professional counselor, limited licensed psychologist, national certified counselor and approved clinical supervisor.
 She graduated in 2008 with a Master’s in Counseling Psychology from Western Michigan University.
 In 2014, she completed a Graduate Certificate Program in Applied Behavior Analysis through Wayne State University.
 Becoming a therapist came from a drive to understand how we interact with each other and why.
 It has led to ongoing curiosity and studies towards understanding the human connection.
 Stephanie’s vision for working with children and families is to bring awareness to the importance of connection.
 Behavior is communication, and through understanding how we show up for ourselves and others can help us grow into our highest potential.
 Stephanie is a married mother of two and enjoys family time, foodie adventures and is happiest on a beach.

-Stephanie is trained in EMDR
+Stephanie is trained in EMDR and is a Level 2 trained NARM Therapist

-Clinical Supervisor, Psychotherapist & Certified Clinical Trauma Professional
+Lead TWC Clinical Supervisor, Psychotherapist & Certified Clinical Trauma Professional

 Portage Location & Telehealth